 About George Wiens

 Now retired, George was a team lead for the population health team in the northeast with a background in tobacco reduction.
 A long time resident of Dawson Creek, he has a lifelong curiosity about people and their behaviours.
 This interest carried him to UBC and through a degree in psychology.
 George enjoys working with people, gardening with his wife, cycling in the snow-free season, and flying kites in the spring breeze.
 George retired from Northern Health in May 2014.

 About Reg Wulff

 Reg is a licensing officer with Northern Health and has his BA in Health Science.
 Previously, he worked as a Recreation Therapist with Mental Health and Addictions Services in Terrace as well as a Regional Tobacco Reduction Coordinator.
 Originally from Revelstoke, Reg enjoys the outdoor activities that Terrace offers, like mountain biking and fishing.
-Reg also likes playing hockey, working out and creative writing.
+Reg also likes playing hockey, working out, and creative writing.
 He is married and has two sons and believes strongly in a work/life balance as family time is important to him.

 About Sandra Wyatt